 If your lawn is under attack from lawn grubs, here are a few indicators of their presence:

-The caterpillar to moth life cycle is never ending.
+The caterpillar-to-moth life cycle is never-ending.
 When the grubs feed on the lawn and mature into a moth, the moths will hover over your prized turf and lay eggs that will hatch into grubs.
 This continuous cycle will cause your entire turf to be affected.

-As the grubs feed on the lawn leaves and the root system, the lawn will develop visible brown patches.
+As the grubs feed on the lawn leaves and or the root system, the lawn will develop visible brown patches.
 These patches can be particularly prevalent following winter when the lawn is slow to grow and develop.

-To help you get started, we describe the follows tips and tricks that will help you keep your turf free from lawn grubs.
+To help you get started, we describe the following tips and tricks that will help you keep your turf free from lawn grubs.
 If you need clarification or further advice, feel free to speak to a team member so that you can be guided in the right direction.

 At Anco Turf, we treat our lawn varieties with Acelypryn.
-This treatment helps to ensure grub and bug free turf for 3 months from delivery.
+This treatment helps to ensure grub and bug-free turf for 3 months from delivery.
 This product is the latest innovation in the control of grubs in your lawn.

 Keep your lawn healthy and fertile with insecticide treatment on a regular basis.
 For example, the Lawn Solutions Grub Guard is an effective spray that can treat lawn grubs.
-It is important to follow the manufacturer instructions and apply cautiously to prevent secondary consequences to your turf.
+It is important to follow the manufacturer’s instructions and apply cautiously to prevent secondary consequences to your turf.
 Remember to be careful with other insecticides because they might damage your lawn.